LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 #### Predefined Content

 You can reply by using free text, but we recommend using predefined content.
 Your contact center manager would have created a set of quick answers to the most common inquiries that you can easily enter into the conversation.
 By choosing predefined content templates, you can lower your average response time by saving time that would have been spent typing out responses.
-Some predefined answers will have associated hotkeys that will enable you to enter responses even more easily.

 ![image alt text](img/predefinedcontent.png)

+Some predefined answers have associated hotkeys that will enable you to enter responses even more easily.
+Now, you can configure your own hotkeys for predefined content.
+Simply start typing the shortcut into the conversation and all of the relevent options will display.

 #### Rich messaging